Home About Portfolio Resume Contact

 Field workflow mapping and requirements definition

-Mapped the end-to-end testing workflow with DCOs, translating operational steps into system requirements and legal constraints into formal acceptance criteria.
+Mapped the end-to-end testing workflow with DCOs, translating operational steps and legal constraints into formal requirements for the vendor.
+Established the acceptance criteria that all testing would be evaluated against.

 2